TajMahPaul/language_sudoku/USERSTORY.md

 Then: the user can load pairs of words into the application to practice.

 Given: that the user is using the Sudoku app,
-When: the user is having difficulty recognizing some of the vocabulary words
+When: the user is having difficulty recognizing the word "vocabulary"
-Then: those words will be used more often in the practice puzzles.
+Then: the word "vocabulary" will be used more often in the practice puzzles.

 Given: that the user is practicing his understanding of spoken words in the language he is learning, and listening comprehension mode is enabled